You are here: Home > Family and Relationships > Parenting alone > Maintenance and cohabiting couples

-Maintenance and cohabiting couples
+Maintenance and lone parents

-In Ireland, if you are or have been married or in a civil partnership, you are entitled to apply to the court for maintenance from your spouse/civil partner to cover your own expenses.
+If you are or have been married or in a civil partnership, you are entitled to apply to the court for maintenance from your spouse/civil partner to cover your own expenses.
 If you are in a cohabiting relationship, you have no such right.

 If the cohabiting relationship subsequently breaks down you may not apply to the court for maintenance for yourself, unless you satisfy the eligibility criteria for the redress scheme for cohabiting couples.
 You will have to show that you were/are financially dependent on your partner.